Chapter 8: Pandas core

 Every column of a DataFrame is a Series sharing the DataFrame’s index. data[“midterm_score”] returns that column as a standalone Series, with the same index, the same values, and every NumPy method still available on it through .to_numpy().
 This is why the array skills from the NumPy notebook keep paying off here: a pandas column is a NumPy array with row labels attached, not a different kind of thing.

 pd.read_csv is almost always the first line of a real analysis.
-The first thing to do with whatever it returns is never to start analysing it: it is to check what you actually got.
+The first thing to do with whatever it returns is never to start analysing it: it’s to check what you actually got.

 df = pd.read_csv("data/university_analytics.csv")